michaeldijk/breakingbadme/README.md

 1. You can afterwards, push this to a different branch, on the repository, in case you want to provide additional code towards my the downloaded project.

 ### Credits
+I have used several sources to contribute to solutions, and all sources that was used are attributed in my code.
+None of the solutions found, have been copied, but rather used as a starting point, to create my own code with the guidance of the solutions provided.

 #### Code
 ##### HTML